Meet Our Testing Team

 What Are the Firmness and Feel Like?

-The Bloom Hybrid is available in one, universal medium firmness.
+The Bloom Hybrid is available in two firmness levels, medium (5) and firm (7).

-This medium setting offers some contouring but is also fairly fairly supportive, which helps maintain a balanced feel and minimize sagging for heavier individuals.
+This medium feel offers some contouring but is also fairly fairly supportive, which helps maintain a balanced feel and minimize sagging for people who weigh up to 230 pounds.
+The firm feel contours less and provides extra support for those who weigh more than 230 pounds.

 Now, let’s take a detailed look at each performance rating for the Bloom Hybrid.
 These ratings are based on findings from our internal and external testing teams, as well as verified owner experiences.